 If you are eligible for the Yellow Ribbon program under the Post 9/11 GI Bill, you’ll receive funding to cover the amount of tuition and fees that exceed the highest public state undergraduate tuition and fees.

 This provision allows you to attend a private institution, graduate school, or attend a state school where you are not a resident.

 That’s a tremendous benefit for out of state students, students specializing in fields which might be better suited to a private university, and to those looking to further their education with a Masters or Doctoral degree.

 Schools which participate in the Yellow Ribbon Program voluntarily will choose the amount of money to be contributed per eligible recipient, and the VA will match the amount and make their payment directly to the institution on behalf of each recipient.

 Who Benefits from the Yellow Ribbon Program?

-You must be also be eligible for maximum benefits under the Post 9/11 GI bill in order to qualify for the Yellow Ribbon Program.
+You must also be eligible for maximum benefits under the Post 9/11 GI Bill in order to qualify for the Yellow Ribbon Program.

 Participating Colleges and Universities Requirements

 Participating colleges and universities of the Yellow Ribbon Program must agree to provide funds to qualified Yellow Ribbon applicants on a first-come, first served basis; within the current academic year and in all subsequent academic years while the student maintains attendance requirements and satisfactory academic performance.